fredcooke/freeems-vanilla/src/decoders/STATUS.md

  - EvenTeeth-Both-Nand1      - Functional, but incomplete. http://forum.diyefi.org/viewtopic.php?f=56&t=1099
  - HallOrOptical-Distributor - Functional, for 4 cyls only, incomplete. http://forum.diyefi.org/viewtopic.php?f=56&t=1082
  - MitsiAndMazda-CAS-4and1   - Functional, but incomplete. http://forum.diyefi.org/viewtopic.php?f=56&t=1078
+ - Missing Teeth             - Test ONLY.
+Reads RPM but does NOT produce a reliable output and WILL harm your engine, if it runs.
+Do NOT use.
  - GM-LT1-CAS-360and8        - Functional, but incomplete. http://forum.diyefi.org/viewtopic.php?f=56&t=1100

 Planned near term: